Meghan Markle Accidentally Reveals Prince Harry’s Pet Name, Much To Her Embarrassment

 The moment was captured in a video posted to the Instagram account @harry_meghan_updates, and has received over 101,000 views in the day since it was shared.

-The post has received over 8,000 likes and 300 comments in that time, with the caption, “Can you see my love?”
+The post has received over 8,000 likes and 300 comments in that time, with the caption, “‘Can you see my love?’
 Ups, Meghan looked genuinely embarrassed after revealing us how she secretly calls her Husband! and the reaction from the cast is adorable…”

-Fans of the royal couple left supportive comments on the video, with many expressing their best wishes for the Duke and Duchess.
-One user expressed condolences to the Prince as well, noting that the video was posted on the 21st anniversary of the passing of Princess Diana.
+Fans of the royal couple left supportive comments on the video, with many expressing their best wishes for the duke and duchess.
+One user expressed condolences to the prince as well, noting that the video was posted on the 21st anniversary of the passing of Princess Diana.
 “Glad Harry finally has someone to cuddle with on this sad day of the anniversary of his mother’s death.”

 Elle reports that Markle has several cute pet names for her husband.
 Her former assistant, Gina Nelthorpe-Cowne, said that Markle also calls Prince Harry “Haz.”
 Prince Harry has a sweet pet name for his wife as well, often calling her “Meg.”

-Inquisitr also reports that the Duke and Duchess of Sussex are not the only royal pair with terms of endearment.
-Duchess of Cambridge Kate Middleton and her husband, Prince William, have been shared each other’s nicknames publicly on multiple occasions.
-Middleton often calls Prince William, “babe.”
-The Prince, not to be outdone, refers to his lovely wife as “darling,” “baby,” and “babykins.”
+The Inquisitr also reports that the Duke and Duchess of Sussex are not the only royal pair with terms of endearment.
+Duchess of Cambridge Kate Middleton and her husband, Prince William, have shared each other’s nicknames publicly on multiple occasions.
+Middleton often calls Prince William “babe.”
+The prince, not to be outdone, refers to his lovely wife as “darling,” “baby,” and “babykins.”